Cake antipattern

 with TransactionServicesComponentImpl

 Now, imagine what happens when you need to add a dependency.
 You start by adding another with Dependency to your self-type.
 Then, you check where the updated trait is used.
-You possibly have to add self-type here as well.
-You climb up the tree of mixins till you reach a class or an object.
+You possibly have to add the self-type here as well.
+You climb up the tree of mixins until you reach a class or an object.
 Uff.

 Removing dependencies